 Well, I’m a huge fan of Graph Search and Interest Lists.
-Interest lists are a great way for me to categorize different sorts on content on Facebook.
-I personally have lists that contain Pages I like and lists of people that post about Social Media, music, Marketing, local news, sports and a bunch of other stuff that interests me.
+Interest lists are a great way for me to categorize different sorts of content on Facebook.
+I personally have lists that contain pages I like and lists of people that post about Social Media, music, Marketing, local news, sports and a bunch of other stuff that interests me.

-Basically, Interest Lists are my map to the Facebook content I want to see.
-So, how do you build a good Interest List?
+Basically, Facebook Interest Lists are my map to the content I want to see on the platform.
+So, how do you build an effective Interest List?
 Well, it starts with Graph Search.
-With Facebook Graph Search it’s very easy to find new Pages to follow, old and new friends, people with similar interests, new places to explore, and anything else that interests you.
+With Facebook Graph Search it’s very easy to find new pages to follow, old and new friends, people with similar interests, new places to explore, and anything else that interests you.

 Used together, Facebook Graph Search and Interest lists can help you find interesting content, engage with fans, find new fans and increase your reach.
 This is all done in three easy steps.
 Let’s hit it!

 Let's start by searching for pages that you, your fans and your target customers are interested in.
 By searching for these pages we are aiming to understand what they’re posting, engage with their followers, and to expand our reach.
 Being a part of the Marketing team at Meltwater, I’m curious about what other pages our fans like.
 I start with a very simple search: “Pages liked by people who like Meltwater Group.”
 This search is a good place to start, but it’s quite broad.
 So, even though I find some pages that might be of interest to our audience, it’s time to narrow the search in order to find the gold.

 Since we are a Saas company operating in the field of Online Marketing and Social Media Marketing, I’ll add an interest to the search.
 “Pages liked by people who like Meltwater Group and social media” is a better search.
 I found more relevant pages of interest to me, our fans and our target audience.
 This means I can now like these as the Meltwater page and increase brand visibility.